ipspace/netlab/docs/modules.md

 ## Module-Specific Node and Link Attributes

 Module names can be used as elements in **links** and **nodes** structures to set module-specific link- or node attributes.
+You also set module attributes on individual interfaces (node data within a link object)

-You can also use them to set global parameters (top-level topology elements).
+You can also use module names to set global parameters (top-level topology elements).

 **Notes:**